MatheusDuarteGalvao/MatheusDuarteGalvao/README.md

-### Hi there, I'm Matheus 👋
+### Hi there, I'm Matheus Duarte 👋

-I am a developer, cars enthusiast and a tech lover:
+I am a fullstack developer, cars enthusiast and a tech lover:

 - 🌱 I’m currently learning Python
 - 👯 I’m looking to build API integrations and maintain older systems
-- 💬 Ask me about PHP, JavaScript, VueJ
+- 💬 Ask me about PHP, JavaScript, VueJS

 ### Connect with me: